-No matter how convincing the evidence or how rigorous the experiments, telepathy and other aspects of the extended mind are too threatening or too dissonant for hardened materialists to risk looking at.
-They dismiss or denigrate in willful ignorance.
-They attack without reason or respect, their vitriol at times verging on the ridiculous.
+No matter how convincing the evidence or how rigorous the experiments, telepathy and other aspects of the extended mind are too threatening or too dissonant for hardened materialists.
+They dismiss in willful ignorance.
+They attack without reason or even respect, with vitriol at times verging on the ridiculous.
+This dismissive and unconstructive attitude poses challenges that inevitably impede the progress of research.
 A sampling of these troubles with telepathy are outlined below.

 The crusading atheist visited Rupert in 2007 to interview him for his TV series Enemies of Reason.
 Rupert shares the experience in Richard Dawkins Comes to Call.

 BA Festival of Science, UEA Norwich, Sept 6, 2006